kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level3 : Conway's Game of Life*
 ###Abstract
    I used to realize Conway's Game of Life in C or C++.
-Unfortunately it always turns out my try and error.
-Having devoted hours to debug this code, I render it to meet my standards eventually.
+Unfortunately, it always turns out that honing my programming skills is definetely necessary.
+Having devoted hours to debugging this code, I render it to attain my standards successfully.

 ###Background